BladeRunnerJS/brjs-site/docs/concepts/app_architecture.md

 **Of the above points, only the Node.js style modules directly relate to the application runtime** (hence why they're not in the above *runtime* diagram).
 Blades, bladesets, libraries and aspects are all concepts to ensure separation of concerns and building an application in a modular way.
 These build restrictions ensure that application features can't directly talk to each other and instead have to use a loosely coupled communication mechanism (e.g. the [EventHub](/docs/use/event_hub)).

-From that point there are **optional** additions that can be used as required.
+From that point, there are **optional** additions that can be used as required.

 *<sup>†</sup> it is also possible to write your own [bundling mechanism](/docs/concepts/bundlers/) as a [BRJS plugin](/docs/extend/) and thus write application code in other ways*

 ### Highly Recommended

-Out of these addition there are two that are **highly recommended** to be used:
+Of these additions, there are two whose use is **highly recommended**:

 * [ServiceRegistry](/docs/concepts/service_registry/) - used to expose services to access shared resources e.g. Web APIs
 * [EventHub](/docs/concepts/event_hub/) - A publish-subscribe messaging service, accessed via the ServiceRegistry